RichardRosenblat/anima-engine-docs/non-goals.md

 ## 5. No Hardcoded Personalities

-DAUGHTER does not ship with a single, fixed personality.
+ANIMA does not ship with a single, fixed personality.

 She will not: